MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-change-management-setup.md

 Use engineering change severities to indicate the level of impact that will apply to the products in an engineering change order.

-To establish the collection of engineering change severities in use at your company, go to **Project Oaktree \> Setup \> Engineering change management \> Engineering change severities**.
+To establish the collection of engineering change severities in use at your company, go to **Engineering change management \> Setup \> Engineering change management \> Engineering change severities**.

 Use the buttons on the Action Pane to add, remove, and edit values, and to arrange them into the order in which they should appear in the drop-down lists where these values are shown.